PicoCreator/Not-DnD-5thSRD/README.md

 If you pass me any pull requests, you release all your copyright claims and licensing terms for your changes.
 I will keep your changes in git history, and ensure your changes are tracked as a contributor.

-If the end result can be MIT licensed.
-You will be named as a contributor attributed under the MIT license.
+If the end result can be `MIT` /  `Creative Commons - Attribution` licensed.
+You will be named as a contributor attributed under one of the above licenses (not decided which)
-If the end result is considered derivative work, it should be under OGL, and you have git history and credit.
-(Need a lawyer)
+If the end result is considered derivative work, it should be under OGL, and you have git history and credit (sorry)

 # More food for thought